PyPNM - Pythonic Portable Any Map I/O

 Module pnmlpnm.py contains 100% pure Python implementation of everything one may need to read/write from/to a variety of PGM and PPM files.
 I/O functions are written as functions/procedures, as simple as possible, and listed below:

-Detailed functions arguments description is provided in docstrings, but in general looks simple like that - you feed the function with your image data list and a filename, and get PNM file with that name written.
+Detailed functions arguments description is provided in docstrings, but in general looks as simple as that - you feed the function with your image data list and a filename, and get PNM file written; or you feed it to another function and get your image displayed.

 viewer.py